craftcms/docs/docs/commerce/5.x/reference/controller-actions.md

 `email` | Email address of the person responsible for payment, which must match the email address on the order.
 Required if the order being paid is not the active cart.
 `gatewayId` | The payment gateway ID to be used for payment.
 `number` | The order number payment should be applied to.
 When ommitted, payment is applied to the current cart.
 `paymentAmount` | Hashed payment amount, expressed in the cart’s `paymentCurrency`.
-Available only if [partial payments](../making-payments.md#checkout-with-partial-payment) are allowed.
+Available only if [partial payments](../development/making-payments.md#checkout-with-partial-payment) are allowed.
-`paymentCurrency` | ISO code of a configured [payment currency](../payment-currencies.md) to be used for the payment.
+`paymentCurrency` | ISO code of a configured [payment currency](../system/payment-currencies.md) to be used for the payment.
 `paymentSourceId` | The ID for a payment source that should be used for payment.
 `registerUserOnOrderComplete` | Whether the customer should have an account created on order completion.
 `savePaymentSource` | Whether to save card information as a payment source.
 (Gateway must support payment sources.)
-`saveBillingAddressOnOrderComplete` | Whether to save the billing address to the customer’s address book when the cart is completed and turned into an order. <Since ver="4.3.0" repo="craftcms/commerce" feature="This param" product="Commerce" />
+`saveBillingAddressOnOrderComplete` | Whether to save the billing address to the customer’s address book when the cart is completed and turned into an order.
-`saveShippingAddressOnOrderComplete` | Whether to save the shipping address to the customer’s address book when the cart is completed and turned into an order. <Since ver="4.3.0" repo="craftcms/commerce" feature="This param" product="Commerce" />
+`saveShippingAddressOnOrderComplete` | Whether to save the shipping address to the customer’s address book when the cart is completed and turned into an order.
-`saveAddressesOnOrderComplete` | Whether to save both the shipping _and_ billing address to the customer’s address book when the cart is completed and turned into an order. <Since ver="4.3.0" repo="craftcms/commerce" feature="This param" product="Commerce" />
+`saveAddressesOnOrderComplete` | Whether to save both the shipping _and_ billing address to the customer’s address book when the cart is completed and turned into an order.

 #### Response